LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 - krilla does currently not support optional content. 🔵

 # 7.11 Embedded files
-- krilla does currently not support embedded files. 🔵
+- krilla supports embedded files, and requires a description in this export mode. 🟢
+- The fact that embedded files should be accessible in their own right is documented. 🟣

 # 7.12 Article threads
 - The fact that the logical reading order should be preserved is documented. 🟣